ariskk/distributedWekaSpark/README.md

 (R. Agrawal,J. C. Shafer, "Parallel mining of association rules."
 IEEE Transactions on knowledge and Data Engineering 8, no. 6,p 962-969, 1996.)

+The Kryo Serialisers for Weka were taken from https://github.com/vpa1977/stormmoa (a very interesting integration of MOA into Storm).

 This project was a proof of concept that aimed to demonstrate the feasibility of using Weka's libraries on Big Data problems and to study the effects of different caching strategies on Big Data Mining workloads.